- CCPD @ Regional Campuses

 - Become familiar with the phone number (270.745.2755) and location (317 Potter Hall) of the Student Financial Assistance Office - this office is responsible for determining your eligibility to work on campus (Building 38 on the Campus Map).

-- Become familiar with the phone number (270.745.3095) and location (DUC A-230) of the Career Services Center - this office can help you prepare your credentials and get ready to interview with employers (Building 26 on the Campus Map).
+- Become familiar with the phone number (270.745.3095) and location (DSU 2001) of the Center for Career and Professional Development - this office can help you prepare your credentials and get ready to interview with employers (Building 26 on the Campus Map).

 - As you begin the process of applying for jobs, you will need to know your social security number, local and permanent addresses and other identification and contact information.